 As you may know, Churros are deep-fried pieces of bread coated in sugar, chocolate, and cinnamon plus they taste simply wonderful.

-El Moro is located in the heart of the city and is by far one of the best things to do in Mexico City for fans of sugary, doughy, sweet bundles of fried heaven.
+Every Mexico city travel blog should include El Moro!
+This venue is located in the heart of the city and is by far one of the best things to do in Mexico City for fans of sugary, doughy, sweet bundles of fried heaven.

 With close to one century of Churro-making experience, El Moro will not disappoint.